lpisha/test_cudastd_msvc/README.md

 This is in the context of projects which contain both C++ and CUDA source files, where the C++ files are compiled with MSVC and the CUDA files with nvcc.
 The project uses the CUDA Standard Library across host and device code, so common headers which get included by both .cpp and .cu files include parts of the CUDA Standard Library.

-During C++ compilation, two headers in the CUDA Standard Library, `<cuda/std/limits>` and `<cuda/std/atomic>`, expect that MSVC will have declared / defined certain symbols, but it has not, causing compilation errors.
-About half of the headers in the CUDA Standard Library include these two headers, making much of the library unusable.
+During C++ compilation, some headers in the CUDA Standard Library expect that MSVC will have declared / defined certain symbols, but in certain MSVC / Visual Studio versions it has not, causing compilation errors.
+Depending on the MSVC version, many of the headers in the CUDA Standard Library include these problematic headers, making much of the library unusable.

 This bug does not arise in the compilation of .cu files with nvcc, only in the compilation of .cpp files with MSVC.